Get started

 kp_blocks_order_button_label

-If you are using the WooCommerce Checkout block and want to change the label on the Pay button, you can use the kp_blocks_order_button_label
+If you are using the WooCommerce Checkout block and want to change the label on the Pay button, you can use the kp_blocks_order_button_label filter.

 <?php